-- Favorable, without prejudice, or unfavorable as to the original bill, as amended, with the recommendation that the report be made to the standing committee; - (3) Favorable or without prejudice to the proposed committee substitute, and unfavorable to the original bill, with the recommendation that the report be made to the standing committee; - (4) Favorable as to the original bill with the recommendation that the report be made directly to the floor of the House, if approved by the standing committee chair; - (5) Favorable to the original bill, as amended, with the recommendation that the report be made directly to the floor of the House, if approved by the standing committee chair; or - (6) Favorable to the proposed committee substitute with the recommendation that the report be made directly to the floor of the House, if approved by the standing committee chair, and unfavorable to the original bill.
+- (b) The standing committee chair may refer each bill referred to the standing committee to the permanent subcommittee specifically charged with the subject matter of the bill.
+A report of that referral shall be made in writing and submitted to the body pursuant to Rule 5(5).
+Except as provided in Rule 36, the permanent subcommittee to which the bill is referred shall report the bill back to the full standing committee.
+That subcommittee report shall include one of the following recommendations: - (1) Favorable, without prejudice, or unfavorable as to the original bill with the recommendation that the report be made to the standing committee; - (2) Favorable, without prejudice, or unfavorable as to the original bill, as amended, with the recommendation that the report be made to the standing committee; - (3) Favorable or without prejudice to the proposed committee substitute, and unfavorable to the original bill, with the recommendation that the report be made to the standing committee; - Favorable as to the original bill with the recommendation that the (4) report be made directly to the floor of the House, if approved by the standing committee chair; - Favorable to the original bill, as amended, with the recommendation (5) that the report be made directly to the floor of the House, if approved by the standing committee chair; or - Favorable the proposed committee substitute (6) with recommendation that the report be made directly to the floor of the House, if approved by the standing committee chair, and unfavorable to the original bill.